Chris Hedges: Sanders Is ‘Naive’ Because ‘He Thinks The Party Elites Won’t Steal The Nomination From Him’

 — Daniel Dale (@ddale8) March 14, 2019

-Equally problematic is the Democratic Party’s inability to deal with Trump, according to Hedges, who said that he “fears” Trump will win again in 2020.
+Equally problematic is the Democratic Party’s inability to deal with Trump, according to Hedges, who said that he fears Trump will win again in 2020.
 If Trump wins again, according to the Pulitzer prize-winning journalist, he will win in part because of the Democratic Party’s refusal to distance itself from Wall Street and corporate money.

 The unholy alliance between Donald Trump and Christian Fascists, the threat "prayer warriors" pose to democracy, Bernie's "race problem" and the power of .@AOC.
 My new conversation .@salon w. .@ChrisLynnHedges.https://t.co/1dCbW7SFfX